singh123shubham/JavaChallange/README.md

   - condition statement ( if , if else , while , do while )
   - for loop , while loop
   - some question
-    -- sum of natural number etc
+    -- sum of natural number etc...

 Day 2 challange
   - print pattern (different pattern)